This guide will help you understand the concept of text-to-image in AI art generation and complete a text-to-image workflow in ComfyUI

 If you haven’t installed it yet, please refer to the model installation section in Getting Started with ComfyUI AI Art Generation.

-Download the image below and drag it into the ComfyUI interface, or use the menu Workflows -> Open to open this image and load the corresponding workflow
+Download the image below and drag it into ComfyUI to load the workflow:

 After installing the image model, follow the steps in the image below to load the model and generate your first image